breba-apps/breba-docs/README.md

 inside a docker container with python installed.

 The AI will then provide feedback regarding how it was able to follow the instructions.

+## Contributing
+For contributing to the project, please refer to [Contribution Guide](docs/CONTRIBUTING.md).